nksupermarket/Ether/README.md

 ---

-This is a bit more time-consuming but for those of you looking for an extra creamy, buttery, velvety experience, this is what you want to do.
+[For firefox users as that's the only browser I have experience with, sorry guys] This is a bit more time-consuming but for those of you looking for an extra creamy, buttery, velvety experience, this is what you want to do.

 1. **Getting the files**